snzRKY/Cat_In_The_Hat.ubh-fall2023/README.md

 **:smiling_face_with_three_hearts: :smiling_face_with_three_hearts: :smiling_face_with_three_hearts:**

 ## How to run!
+1) Download JDK 20.1
-Download the latest release and run the file!
+2) Download the latest repository release and run the file!